instructure/vector/README.md

         --[no-]fds                   Enable Flexible Down Scaling
-        --fds-up-to-down DURATION    The cooldown period between up and down scale events --fds-down-to-down DURATION  The cooldown period between down and down scale events
+        --fds-up-to-down DURATION    The cooldown period between up and down scale events --fds-down-to-down DURATION  The cooldown period between down and down scale events --fds-max-sunk-cost DURATION Only let a scaledown occur if there is an instance this close to its hourly billing point
 ```

 # Questions